SolidLabResearch/google-sheet-sync/README.md

 ## Configuration

-The synchronisation application is configurated through the `config.yml` file.
+The synchronisation application is configured through the `config.yml` file.

 #### resource (string)
 This parameter allows a user to specify a resource.